Aastrupskraenten - a sustainable transformation of the 70s suburban neighbourhood

 Abstract

-This project aims to explore a sustainable transformation of suburban neighbourhoods from the 1970s, with a particular focus on Åstrupskrænten and, more specifically, the building at Åstrupskrænten 45.
-The transformation seeks to increase residential capacity, optimize interior and exterior spaces, and enhance opportunities for social interaction, thereby fostering stronger neighbourly ties.
-In contrast to the trend of demolishing outdated suburban homes, this project proposes a future-oriented design strategy based on adaptive reuse.
-The building is redesigned to be flexible, allowing it to expand or contract in size according to the occupants’ needs over time, achieved through minimal interventions that preserve the original structure.
-The design process follows Rob Reggema’s Research by Design methodology and is divided into three phases.
-The Pre-Design phase includes site analysis and problem formulation using sub methods such as mapping, sketching, case studies, interviews, and literature review.
-The Design phase is split into two stages: an exploratory phase where design questions are developed and assessed through pros and cons, and a conclusive phase with site-specific decisions for Åstrupskrænten and Åstrupskrænten 45.
-Here, sub methods such as LCAbyg, Be18, daylight analysis, and sketching were applied.
-Finally, the Post-Design phase combines the findings, supported by refined simulations and calculations, while it also reflects and concludes on the project.
-The outcome is a replicable design framework for sustainably transforming 1970s suburban neighbourhoods.
-While the final design is tailored to Åstrupskrænten, the process itself can be transferred to similar sites.
-Had another site been chosen, the contextual response would differ, but the overall method would remain valid.
-The project results in a redefinition of the “good life,” where residents can adapt their home to changing needs, and engage with neighbours in shared outdoor spaces.
-The original architectural language is retained to maintain a sense of connection to the past, while upgrades, particularly targeting energy performance and material emissions, ensure long-term sustainability.
-The project demonstrates that 1970s suburbs need not be demolished; with modest interventions, they can be reimagined as flexible, socially vibrant, and environmentally responsible communities.
+This project explores how 1970s suburban neighborhoods can be renewed sustainably, focusing on Åstrupskrænten and, in particular, the building at Åstrupskrænten 45.
+Instead of demolition, it uses adaptive reuse—reworking the existing building for new needs.
+The goals are to increase housing capacity, improve indoor and outdoor spaces, and create more opportunities for social interaction and neighborliness.
+The building is redesigned to flex over time—able to expand or contract as residents’ needs change—through a few targeted interventions that preserve the original structure.
+The work follows Rob Reggema’s Research by Design method in three phases.
+The Pre-Design phase covers site analysis and problem formulation using mapping, sketching, case studies, interviews, and literature review.
+The Design phase has two stages: an exploratory stage that tests design questions by weighing pros and cons, and a conclusive stage with site-specific decisions for Åstrupskrænten and Åstrupskrænten 45, using tools such as LCAbyg, Be18, daylight analysis, and sketching for environmental, energy, and light assessments.
+In the Post-Design phase, findings are brought together, supported by refined simulations and calculations, and the project is reflected on and concluded.
+The outcome is a replicable design framework for sustainably transforming 1970s suburbs.
+While the final design is tailored to Åstrupskrænten, the process can be applied to similar sites; a different site would lead to a different contextual response, but the overall method would remain valid.
+The project redefines the idea of the good life as homes that adapt to changing needs and shared outdoor spaces that foster community.
+The original architectural language is retained to keep a connection to the past, while upgrades—especially to energy performance and material emissions—support long-term sustainability.
+The project shows that 1970s suburbs need not be demolished; with modest interventions, they can become flexible, socially vibrant, and environmentally responsible.